FelixHenninger/lab.js/docs/reference/canvas.rst

 slightly coloring both of the pixels in a slightly lighter shade than the line would otherwise have been.

-The solution for this is simple: If you draw a line with an integer width along the coordinate system, offset it by half a pixel to achieve crisp shapes. [#f2]_
+To achieve crisp rendering and draw lines along the coordinate system (for lines where the width is an odd integer number), you'll need offset the coordinates by half a pixel.
+You could shift the `x` and `y` coordinates of each drawing command by 0.5, or alternatively you might apply a global shift using ``ctx.translate(0.5, 0.5)``.

 Advanced text placement
 """""""""""""""""""""""